 Spaghetti Arrabbiata: A Spicy Pasta Dish

 There’s nothing complicated happening with Spaghetti Arrabbiata.
 Just a gloriously easy to make tomato based pasta dish.
 The red pepper flakes and freshly grated cheese make it irresistible.
 I think you will easily fall in love with it.
-I think it’s best served after mid-night when all the fun has settled down and you want to chat with your besties.
+It’s best served after mid-night when all the fun has settled down and you want to chat with your besties.

 Arrabbiata literally means “angry” in Italian and refers to the spiciness of sauce that includes red pepper flakes.
 It is a typical dish from the Lazio region of Italy and is usually served over penne pasta.
 You will find variations of it all around Rome.